NoCapCbas/dog-chatbot/README.md

-# Dog Breed Assistant Chatbot
+# Math Assistant Chatbot

-This is a chatbot using Llama 2, Sentence Transformers, CTransformers, Langchain, and Streamlit.
+This is a chatbot using Phi 3, Sentence Transformers, CTransformers, Langchain, and Streamlit.

-A Streamlit-based chatbot that helps users learn about different dog breeds.
+A Streamlit-based chatbot that helps users learn about different math problems.
 Built with:
 - Streamlit for the web interface
-- Mistral 7B (via Ollama) for the language model
+- Phi 3 (via Ollama) for the language model
 - FAISS for vector storage
 - LangChain for the conversation chain